DrDilbert/Coursera-HTML-CSS-Javascript/README.md

-#Repo for Coursera Full Stack Course
+# Repo for Coursera HTML, CSS and Javascript Course